wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) a person for the purpose of determining whether or not a person is banned under section 222 (and, if so, the nature and extent of the ban).

-    (4) A search of the register for personal information that has not been carried out in accordance with this section constitutes an action that is an interference with the privacy of an individual under [section 66][456] of the Privacy Act 1993\.
+    (4) A search of the register for personal information that has not been carried out in accordance with this section constitutes an action that is an interference with the privacy of an individual under [section 66][472] of the Privacy Act 1993\.

 ##### 228 Offence for banned person to participate in insurance business in breach of order

-*   A person commits an offence if the person fails to comply with an order under [section 222][287] and is liable, on summary conviction,---
+*   A person commits an offence if the person fails to comply with an order under [section 222][290] and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $1,000,000\.

+    Section 228: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Notice and service